BipoHacker/Tangents-and-Normals/README.md

-A little code of matplotlib in python for calculating tangents and normals
+A little code of matplotlib in python for calculating tangents and normals.

 All the comments and other stuff are in spanish, sorry.